This is JES!

 The JES is conceived as a place of respectful togetherness.
 To make this possible, the following house rules apply:

 We look forward to exchange, dialogue and debate about the artistic work and what we experience.
+We want these discussions to be fair and not hurtful.

-We do not tolerate personal injury, sexist, racist, ableist, anti-religious, xenophobic, homophobic, queerphobic, transphobic or anti-constitutional acts, statements and symbols.
+Wir We do not tolerate personal injury, sexist, racist, ableist, anti-religious, xenophobic, homophobic, queerphobic, transphobic or anti-constitutional acts, statements and symbols.
+We also do not tolerate discrimination and misanthropy of any kind.

 By buying a ticket and visiting JES, you agree to our house rules.